loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_GIVEAWAY.md

   <img src="giveaway/giveaway_3.png" alt="Give away process brick part 1" title="Give away process brick in LoyJoy" width="600"/>
 </p>

+The section `Other texts` lets you define the intro messages to your customers in the chat to invite them to sign up for your newsletter.
+THen you can define a post-participation message send in the chat to confirm the participation (here: Done.
+You are now entering the competition.
+I keep my fingers crossed. :crossed_fingers: :trophy:) You can also define a message in case your customer has already participated and you only allow one participation per person.

 <p align="center">
   <img src="giveaway/giveaway_4.png" alt="Give away process brick part 1" title="Give away process brick in LoyJoy" width="600"/>
 </p>

+Awesome! :tada: You just created your first giveaway in the LoyJoy chat.
+One more step to go!

 ## 4. Configure the data transfer

 You completed all the configurations within the chat.
 Now you have to set up the data transfer.